| | |

 How to Use the Endocrine System Labeling Worksheet

-This free worksheet gives students a clear diagram of the endocrine system with space to label each gland.
+This free endocrine system labeling worksheet gives students a clear diagram of the endocrine system with space to label each gland.
+The included answer key features an endocrine system diagram with labels so students can check their work independently.

 You can also assign it as homework, use it in small groups, or add it to a human body systems unit for reinforcement.